ncatlab/nlab-content/pages/0/1/9/7/7910/content.md

 ### In higher geometry
  {#InHigherGeometry}

-This perspective lends itself to a more abstract description: we may regard the [[prequantum circle bundle]] as being modulated by a morphism
+This perspective lends itself to a more abstract description in [[higher differential geometry]]: we may regard the [[prequantum circle bundle]] as being modulated by a morphism

 $$
   \nabla : X \to \mathbf{B} U(1)_{conn}